DioMohammad/install_python_in_venv/README.md

 <br><br>

 ## 3. Create a Virtual Environment
 You can name your venv.
-Here i ues `myenv`.
+Here i use `myenv`.
 ```
 cd --
 python3.13 -m venv myenv